Motorcycle Scar Injury Attorney Help | Burns, Road Rash, Lacerations, Piercings

-A bad scar is typically noticed by it raised, bumpy skin.
+Its raised, bumpy skin typically notices a nasty scar.
 Disfigurement from scars can become a permanent deformity even with proper medical treatment.
-Sadly, sometimes friction and road burns can take the skin all the way to the bone.
+Sadly, friction and road burns can sometimes take the skin to the bone.

 A scab will usually try and form soon.
-A scab is usually an incrustation of calloused skin formed around the damaged tissue or wounded area, in order to allow it to heal.
-During the healing process, the scab will get itchy, and the victim will be extremely uncomfortable.
+A scab is usually an incrustation of calloused skin formed around the damaged tissue or wounded area to allow it to heal.
+The scab will get itchy during the healing process, and the victim will be highly uncomfortable.
 Sometimes this strange feeling stays with the victim for life.
-So along with many scabs, can also come permanent and painful scars.
+So along with many scabs, it can also come permanent and painful scars.

 And sometimes, this quest for physical and spiritual growth can cause physical and emotional pain.
 Additionally, each person feels differently about their scars.
-These can be looked upon as badges of honor or have many other not so friendly implications, both for the individual and their social life.
+These can be looked upon as badges of honor or have many other not-so-friendly implications for the individual and their social life.

 What Are The Most Common Causes Of Biker Scars In Motorcyclists?

-- Road rash – A common injury with riders occurs when the skin literally hits the pavement like a cheese grater with burning hot friction of sliding along the ground at high speeds, dragged across the hard pavement or rough, tarred roadway.
-Skin is literally pulled back, sometimes to the point of a deglove, often embedded with gravel and unsanitary surface road debris.
-Riders are at severe risk for road rash because bicycles and motorcycles don’t afford a roll-cage or metal body with seatblets.
+- Road rash – A common injury with riders occurs when the skin hits the pavement like a cheese grater with burning hot friction of sliding along the ground at high speeds, dragged across the hard pavement or rough, tarred roadway.
+Skin is pulled back, sometimes to the point of a deglove, often embedded with gravel and unsanitary surface road debris.
+Riders are at severe risk for road rash because bicycles and motorcycles don’t afford a roll-cage or metal body with seatbelts.
 In the case of a passenger car, the occupant remains in a cocoon.
-In the case of a bike, the rider usually goes flying and crashing into other objects, or hard surface.
+In a bike, the rider usually flies and crashes into other objects or hard surfaces.
 In minor cases, road rash removes only the top few layers of skin.
 So it may leave behind only some reddened skin that may bleed a little.
-But is bad cases, the damaged tissue remaining often becomes of a ball of painful nerves and hardened adhesions.
+But in bad cases, the damaged tissue remaining often becomes a ball of painful nerves and hardened adhesions.
 No matter what, road rash is painful.

 - Lacerations – Being pierced by handlebars, shards of shattered vehicle glass, barroom brawls, and more.

 - Amputations – Imagine the stub where your hand was.
-That is usually a flap of skin that needs a constant massage to make the scars more pliable.
+That is usually a flap of skin that needs a regular massage to make the scars more pliable.